physrisk/website-source/articles/2022/exploring-parking-strategies.md

 This interactive app visualizes finite (508 places) one-dimensional parking lot.
 Empty parking spaces are shown in light gray, while taken parking space are shown in dark gray.
-Note that the parking lot snakes throught the green field, entrance is on the bottom left, while the destination square in on the top left (red square).
+Note that the parking lot snakes through out the green field, entrance is on the bottom left, while the destination square in on the top left (red square).

 Along with visual representation of the current occupation of the parking lot two plots are shown.
 The first plot shows how the total number of cars (blue curve) and the position of the last parked car (dark curve) changes in time.
-The second plot shown normalized average cost for all currently parked cars.
+The second plot shows normalized average cost for all currently parked cars.

 [html5-interactive width="520" height="500" mode="iframe"